7 top technology trends for CFOs that will shape the future: from Artificial Intelligence (AI) to strategic partnerships. We asked the experts.

-1. A real test for Artificial Intelligence (AI)
+1. A real test for Artificial Intelligence (AI) and robotics

 2. Automated accounting and transactions gain momentum